UW-THINKlab/NSF-RAPID-COVID19/README.md

 # COVID19_RL

 ## Setup
-The following setup was used in context of macOS
+The following setup was used in context of macOS.

 Python version 3.7.8
 R version 4.0.2